WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 ### Example

-The JSON equivalent of an example `auctionBlob` would look like this:
+The JSON equivalent of an example `request` would look like this:

 ```json
 {